Dual Diagnosis Treatment Wolfeboro, NH

 Sky Counseling Services Llc - 17.3 miles from Wolfeboro, NH

-Sky Counseling Services Llc is a dual-diagnosis treatment center in Laconia, NH that provides treatment for alcohol or drug addiction and mental health disorders that include generalized anxiety disorder as well as avoidant personality disorder.
+Sky Counseling Services Llc is a dual-diagnosis treatment center in Laconia, New Hampshire that offers treatment services for drug and alcohol addiction and mental health disorders that include depression as well as antisocial personality disorder.

 Address: 395 South Main Street, Laconia, NH 03246 in Belknap County